 By Robin Robins

-Robin Robins, CEO of
+Robin Robins, president of

 Technology Marketing Toolkit Inc.

-, is a marketing consultant, sales trainer and author who provides marketing strategies for small to medium VARs, systems integrators, MSPs, solution providers and IT consulting firms.
+, is a marketing consultant, sales trainer, and author who provides marketing strategies for small to medium VARs, systems integrators, MSPs, solution providers and IT consulting firms.

 Find simple & effective ways to leverage social media to make your sales efforts more successful during this 1-hour… twitter.com/i/web/status/1…